jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (5) Company A’s excess entitlement at the time it stops being part of the former group is 1 of the following amounts:
   (a) zero, if the credit balance of its imputation credit account at the time is equal to or more than—
     (i) the amount in the tax pooling account provided by or for the benefit of company A that is more than its liability to pay income tax or provisional tax at the time; or
-    (ii) the entitlement company A would have to a refund under sections RM 2, RM 4, and RM 5 (which relate to refunds of excess tax) as if sections RM 13 to RM 17 (which relate to limits on refunds) did not apply; or
+    (ii) the entitlement company A would have to a refund under section RM 2 or RM 4 (which relate to refunds of excess tax) as if sections RM 13 to RM 17 (which relate to limits on refunds) did not apply; or
   (b) the total of the amounts referred to in paragraph (a)﻿(i) and (ii) if no credit balance exists at the time; or (c) the excess of the total of the amounts referred to in paragraph (a)﻿(i) and (ii) over the credit balance, if paragraph (b) does not apply.
 Due date